 a) The Human Rights Office is responsible for receiving and handling formal complaints of sexual violence.
 Only a person who reports experiencing sexual violence (the “Complainant”) can choose to file a formal complaint under this Policy.

 b) A formal complaint can be filed with a Human Rights Officer (the “Officer”) if the individual who is said to have engaged in sexual violence is a member of the University community and was a member of the University community at the time of the incidents alleged in the formal complaint (the “Respondent”).

-c) If the Respondent’s relationship with the University ends and he or she is no longer at or with the University, the formal complaint process in this Policy may be suspended.
+c) If the Respondent’s relationship with the University ends and they are no longer at or with the University, the formal complaint process in this Policy may be suspended.
 If the Respondent returns and once again becomes a member of the University community, a formal complaint process may resume.
-A Respondent’s temporary leave of absence from the University or a temporary break in his or her relationship with the University do not prevent a resumption of a formal complaint process when such leave has ended or when the relationship between the University and the Respondent resumes.
+A Respondent’s temporary leave of absence from the University or a temporary break in their relationship with the University does not prevent a resumption of a formal complaint process when such leave has ended or when the relationship between the University and the Respondent resumes.

 d) A formal complaint must set out in writing the name of the Respondent, the nature and the details of the circumstances, including detailed facts, specific dates and names of potential witnesses.
 The Officer who receives the formal complaint will acknowledge receipt, review it and if necessary, seek clarification from the Complainant on the information it contains.